phip1611/generic-netlink-user-kernel-rust/README.md

 6) the user program uses the family number and sends generic netlink messages (see 2. a.) to this number and receives data.
    The data we send though the new family can be understood as our own simple protocol with attributes and operations (to be invoked on receiver side)

+#### How to distinguish between "good" and error messages?
+My findings and experience with netlink tells me that `Netlink Header -> nlmsg_type` is either the number of the family for a "good" message or `NLMSG_ERROR (0x2` for a bad message.
+This can also be found here: https://linux.die.net/man/7/netlink

+It's up to the sender to mark a message (a reply to a previous message) as an error message.
+The code examples here provide such a case.

 ## How to run
 - `$ sudo apt install build-essential linux-headers-$(uname -r) libnl-3 libnl-genl-3`